LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Conclusions

 \section{Conclusions}

-In this paper, we propose LazyGNN, a novel shallow model to solve the neighborhood explosion problem in large-scale GNNs while capturing long-distance dependency in graphs through lazy propagation.
+We propose LazyGNN, a novel shallow model to solve the neighborhood explosion problem in large-scale GNNs while capturing long-distance dependency through lazy propagation.
 We also develop a highly scalable and efficient variant, mini-batch LazyGNN, to handle large graphs.
-Comprehensive experiments demonstrate its superior prediction performance and efficiency on large-scale graph datasets.
-We plan to explore lazy propagation for other types of GNN models and its further acceleration based on other scalable techniques in the future.
+Comprehensive experiments demonstrate its superior prediction performance and efficiency on large-scale problems.
+The proposed lazy propagation provides a promising algorithmic strategy complementary to existing efforts.
+We plan to explore its application on other types of GNN models and its further acceleration using other scalable techniques in the future.